kmamal/node-sdl/README.md

 You could also have found your way to the "Building from source" section because you are trying to contribute to this package.
 There are some npm scripts in `package.json` that you could be of use to you:
 * `npm run clean` deletes all folders that are created during the build, as well as `node_modules`.
 * `npm run download-release` downloads the prebuilt binaries.
 This is the first thing the install script tries to do.
-You are here because this failed.
 * `npm run download-sdl` downloads the SDL2 headers and libraries from `@kmamal/build-sdl` so you can compile against them in later steps.
 This is the second step in the install script, after `download-release` has failed.
 * `npm run build` prepares the environment variables and calls `node-gyp` to build the package.
 * `NODE_SDL_FROM_SOURCE=1 npm install`, runs the install script normally, but skips the initla atempt to download the prebuilts, and goes straight to building from source.